 As someone who lives with migraine, you are at a higher risk of developing some other health problems.

-Some of these are comorbities that you will just need to manage along side your migraine.
+Some of these are comorbidities that you will just need to manage alongside your migraine.
 Read more about migraine comorbidities.

 Others are health risks and complications of migraine.

 Everyone with migraine lives with a higher than average risk of stroke, however, it is only something you need to worry about if you are a woman under the age of 45 and have migraine with aura.

 Numerous studies have linked migraine, particularly Migraine With Aura, with an increased risk of ischaemic stroke (the kind of stroke caused by a blood clot, as opposed to a bleed).
 The relative risk of ischaemic stroke is doubled in people with Migraine With Aura compared with migraine-free individuals.
 The risk of ischaemic stroke associated with Migraine Without Aura is uncertain.
 The association between migraine and ischaemic stroke is stronger for:

 Because the prevalence of migraine is three times lower in men than in women, the association is more uncertain for men.
 The risk is greater for those with active migraine (ie, migraine attack the last 12 months) and higher frequency of attacks; however, there is no conclusive evidence that the severity of migraine attacks influence the risk of ischaemic stroke.

 Except for older people with migraine who are currently smoking, migraine does not seem to be a risk marker for stroke in the older population, unless its onset is later in life.
 However, longer cumulative exposure to active migraine with aura, as would be expected with early onset of migraine attacks, is not associated with increased stroke risk in late life.